-Tommy G. Thompson Statewide Speaker Grants
+Tommy G. Thompson Statewide Speaker Awards

 In its effort to embody “the Wisconsin Idea,” the Thompson Center funds speaker presentations that will advance public leadership and help leaders to address pressing policy challenges in venues on UW campuses and in communities outside UW-Madison (which has its own activities and grants).
-Grants may be applied for by student organizations, faculty, or departments of any UW-system school outside UW-Madison, and are intended to promote local discussions of leadership and policymaking solutions in Wisconsin and beyond.
+Funding may be applied for by student organizations, faculty, or departments of any UW-system school outside UW-Madison, and are intended to promote local discussions of leadership and policymaking solutions in Wisconsin and beyond.

 Wis.
 Stat. § 36.68 created the Tommy G. Thompson Center on Public Leadership at UW-Madison.
 That statute, along with Wis.
 Stat. § 20.285(1)(b), appropriates state funding for the Center to operate.
 Pursuant to Wis.
 Stat. § 36.68(5), each year, the Center must allocate funds “for speaking engagements… at campuses other than the University of Wisconsin-Madison campus.”
 Speaker funds are to be awarded by the seven-person Public Leadership Board.
 SeeWis.
 Stat. § 36.68(5).